 If a 45 Day Screening Report reveals a potential special educational circumstance, a Student Study Team (SST) meets and evaluates the need for interventions or testing.
 This process insures that each student’s needs are met in a timely manner.
-The SST consists of the classroom teacher, principal and assistant superintendent or their designees, classroom aide, and at least one other teacher.
+The SST consists of the classroom teacher, principal, classroom aide, and at least one other teacher.
 The SST creates means of intervention to assist students in need.
 The teacher is responsible and the principal oversees the implementation and monitoring of these interventions.
 A Response to Intervention (RTI) is prepared by the teacher and reviewed by the SST.
-RTI protocols are defined in policies and procedures at SLCS.

 Target class sizes for grades are as follows: